atsoc1993/Quirks-of-Blockchain-as-a-Data-Storage-Solution/README.md

 # Cons
 - Relay nodes and Indexers are affected as they store the full state of the chain, using blockchain as a data storage solution causes bloat across all hosts— which technically increases the shared storage by several folds.
-- Indexer access is required to inquire for data, although there are free tiers of access available depending on the amount of data API limits may be exceeded
+- Indexer access is required to query for transaction data, although there are free tiers of access available depending on the amount of data API limits may be exceeded
 - There is no current ed25519 to curve25519 key conversion support from current wallet providers, and the user would either need to encrypt their own data or allow us to store a custodial escrow account to encrypt their data for them